uzh/z-pool-tool/doc/ARCHITECTURE.md

 A model contains repositories, entities and business logic.
 Models are allowed to depend on other models and their entities, but never their repositories.

 ##### Command
 A command represents a user intent to change some data.
-In a command handler, multiple models are called in order to run business logic.
+In a command handler, models are called in order to run business logic.

 #### Infrastructure
 The infrastructure is the generic part that contains no code related to the specific problem of recruiting participents.